 Dental Caries Tooth cavities.
-The teeth of people with bulimia who using vomiting as a purging method may be especially vulnerable to developing cavities because of the exposure of teeth to the high acid content of vomit.
+The teeth of people with bulimia who use vomiting as a purging method may be especially vulnerable to developing cavities because of the exposure of teeth to the high acid content of vomit.

-Depression (also called Major Depressive Disorder) A condition that is characterized by one or more major depressive episodes consisting of two or more weeks during which a person experiences a depressed mood or loss of interest or pleasure in nearly all activities.
-It is one of the mood disorders listed in the DSM-IV-R. (See Mood Disorders.)
+Depression (or Major Depressive Disorder) A condition characterized by one or more major depressive episodes consisting of two or more weeks during which a person experiences a depressed mood or loss of interest or pleasure in nearly all activities.
+It is one of the mood disorders listed in the DSM-5.
+(See Mood Disorders.)

-Diabetic Omission of Insulin A no purging method of compensating for excess calorie intake that may be used by a person with diabetes and bulimia.
+Diabetic Omission of Insulin A purging method to compensate for calorie intake that may be used by a person with diabetes and an eating disorder.

 Dialectical Behavior Therapy (DBT) A type of behavioral therapy that views emotional deregulation as the core problem in bulimia nervosa.
 It involves teaching people with bulimia nervosa new skills to regulate negative emotions and replace dysfunctional behavior.
-A typical course of treatment is 20 group sessions lasting 2 hours once a week.
+A typical course of treatment is weekly two-hour group sessions lasting 20 weeks.
 (See Behavioral Therapy.)